Latest Posts From Our Blog

 Sea creatures as Shell fish are known to have high amounts of taurine in them as well.
 This is because their body constantly works hard to filter since they are filter-feeders.
 Taurine can also be found in diary products and plant products, but not as much as they are to be found in dark meats.

-Don’t know if you know this by now, but your cat needs all the taurine she can get.
 Yes, all cats have taurine within their body cell, the problem is they get to lose a great amount of it in the bile.
 They are also known to have a low rate of taurine synthesis.
 All of these put together, makes it important for cats to get taurine from other sources if they are to stay alive and healthy.
 Taurine is an essential amino acid that’s critical for vision, normal heart muscle function and reproduction in cats.

 When a cat lacks a good amount of taurine, the following problems are bound to occur: